 Eupatorium torreyanum Short & R. Peter.
 Common name: Torrey's Eupatorium.
 Phenology: Late Jul-Oct.
-Habitat: Dry woodlands, powerline rights-of-way, roadsides, marshes.
+Habitat: Dry woodlands, powerline rights-of-way, roadsides, marsh.
 Distribution: NY south to n. peninsular FL, Panhandle FL, and west to OH, TN, and LA.

 Origin/Endemic status: Endemic